calypso-binar/jenkins-demo/doc/kubernetes.md

 # First User
 Depending on how you installed the OS on the micro SD, it might already have a user other than root.
 I usually configure my OS with a preconfigured user "ubuntu".
-If that's not the case you will be logged in with root at startup.
+If that's not the case, you will be logged in with root at startup.

 You can create a user named ubuntu with the following command:
 ```bash